herzbube/apple-playground/core-graphics/README.md

 The user interface in this project exposes Core Graphics drawing functions and their parameters to the user as raw as possible so that the user can play with them.

+**Important note:** Core Graphics drawing contexts have the origin of their coordinate system in the lower-left corner.
+The documentation of Core Graphics functions reflects this.
+UiKit drawing contexts, however, have the origin of their coordinate system in the upper-left corner. **This project performs drawing with a UiKit drawing context.** Keep this in mind when comparing Core Graphics function documentations with the drawing results from this project.

 ## UI workflow

 This project does not pretend to be a full-fledged drawing application.
 It merely has the following very limited workflow:

 1. The user selects a path to draw, and the path parameters.
-2. The user selects whether to use an affine transformation for drawing the path, and the affine transformation parameters.
+2. The user selects whether to stroke the path, and the stroking parameters (line width, color).
-3. The user selects whether to stroke the path, and the stroking parameters (line width, color).
+3. The user selects whether to fill the path, and the fill parameters (fill color if solid color fill is selected, or gradient parameters if gradient fill is selected).
-4. The user selects whether to fill the path, and the fill parameters (fill color).
+4. The user selects whether to use an affine transformation for drawing the path, and the affine transformation parameters.
 5. The user selects whether to draw a gradient, and the gradient parameters.
+Note that the affine transformation from step 4 is not applied to the gradient - the gradient parameters allow to set a gradient-specific affine transform.

 ## Core Graphics function coverage